tushersuvro/codeignitor-login-registraion/readme.rst

 Codeignitor Basic Login/Registration
 ###################

-It is a basic login/registration setup using CI framework with Pike admin template for jump starting project quickly.
+It is a basic login/registration setup using CI framework for jump starting project quickly.

 *******************
 Project Setup